Simatwa/tdwnsv3/README.md

   -upl upload_limit, --upload-limit-person upload_limit
                         Maximum files to be uploaded per IP --upload-multiple     Allow users to upload more than one file at a time.
+  --disable-aggressive  Not to - Filter all entries with the restricted
+                        keywords +
-  --display-hidden      Show hidden files and directories --host                Host the files on the LAN --no-sort             Disable prettifying the display of contents --aggressive          Filter all entries with the restricted keywords --view                Files can be seen but can't be downloaded --strict              Only allow whitelisted & brownlisted IPs to access
+  --display-hidden      Show hidden files and directories --host                Host the files on the LAN --no-sort             Disable prettifying the display of contents --view                Files can be seen but can't be downloaded --strict              Only allow whitelisted & brownlisted IPs to access
                         server!
-  --preload             Load videos before clicked --upload              Allow users to upload files --save-css            Saves the css data in path for future use --no-cache            Use currently passed parameters not previously saved --encrypt             Encrypt URIs on the webpage --debug               Debug the web application in UI mode
+  --preload             Load videos before clicked --upload              Allow users to upload files --save-css            Saves the css data in path for future use --no-cache            Use currently passed parameters not previously saved;
+                        content-caching disabled
+  --encrypt             Encrypt URIs on the webpage --debug               Debug the web application in UI mode